Image for 4 Tracks in American Christianity: A Tool for Cutting Through the Smoke and Heat

 Understanding Cultural Authority

-Cultural authority often wins in this person’s life because they feel deep empathy toward people and situations in our world.
-Out of compassion, many Christians feel a strong desire to act here-and-now to prevent the same hurt from happening again.
-Those once within the church who were oppressed or forgotten are often the primary concern of Christians pulling on the side of cultural authority.
+What I’m calling cultural authority, at least in present-day America, is often motivated from a deep empathy toward people and situations in our world.
+Out of compassion for the hurting, many feel a strong desire to act here-and-now to prevent the same hurt from happening again.
+Compassion and defending the oppressed are great qualities that align with both the life of Jesus and the values of our contemporary culture.

 Understanding Biblical Authority